symfony/symfony/UPGRADE-2.2.md

    `MongoDate` instead of `MongoTimestamp`, which also makes it possible to use TTL collections in MongoDB 2.2+ instead of relying on the `gc()` method.

-### Routing

-  * A new parameter has been added to the DIC: `router.request_context.base_url` You can customize it for your functional tests or for generating urls with the right base url when your are in the cli context.

 #### Deprecations

  * The `Request::splitHttpAcceptHeader()` is deprecated and will be removed in 2.3.